JuanCS96/IMUcap/README.md

       <tr>
           <th><img src="https://github.com/JuanCS96/MOCAPocket/blob/main/images/first.jpg" style="height: 75%; width:75%;"/></th>
           <th><p align="justify"> Open MOCAPocket App with the Bluetooth enabled. <br><br>
             Movella sensors that are turned on are automatically connected and their output rate and filter are set to 30 Hz and General, respectively.
-These parameters can be changed in the Configuration Options ⚙️.                 <br><br> All connected sensors can be turned off: More -> Turn off. <br><br> Press on sensor´s card to change their names and to match them with the lower body segments.
+These parameters can be changed in the Configuration Options ⚙️.                 <br><br> All connected sensors can be turned off: More -> Turn off. <br><br> Tap on sensor´s card to change their names and to match them with the lower body segments.
-            Sensors can be identified pressing on the green stars :eight_spoked_asterisk:. </p>
+            Sensors can be identified tapping on the green stars :eight_spoked_asterisk:. </p>
           </th>
       </tr>
       <tr>